 Sterilizing baby bottles with a microwave

 For the first technique, you will need an additional piece of equipment: a microwave sterilizer.
-Microwave sterilizers are products that will encase baby bottles and teats and, with the addition of water, create steam that is hot enough to eliminate germs.
+Microwave sterilizers are products that will encase baby bottles and teats and, with the addition of water, create steam hot enough to eliminate germs.

 Instructions will vary based on which product you purchase, but here are the broad strokes.